pandas-dev/pandas-governance/governance.md

 The ideal composition of the Steering Committee consists of 5 people.
 The Steering Committee will be chosen via an approval voting process from a slate of nominees, meaning that each person who is eligible to vote may vote for more than one candidate from the slate.
+All members of each Team, except the Code of Conduct Team, are eligible to vote.

 ### Initial Election

 The initial slate for the Steering Committee election will consist of 5 or more candidates who volunteer to be on the slate of candidates for the initial Steering Committee.
-For the initial election, any candidate receiving more than 50% of the total number of members of the previous _pandas_ core team that register at least one vote will then become a member of the initial Steering Committee.
+For the initial election, the members of the previous _pandas_ core team will vote via an approval voting process.
+The top 5 candidates receiving votes will then become members of the initial Steering Committee.

 ### Subsequent Elections

 Subsequent changes to the membership of the Steering Committee will occur towards the end of each calendar year.
-By November 30 of each year, each member of the Steering Committee will be asked if they would like to continue in that role.
+By October 31 of each year, each member of the Steering Committee will be asked if they would like to continue in that role.
 If any member decides to step down from the Steering Committee, new volunteers will be solicited from the group of stewards by the Steering Committee.
-Those new volunteers will then be on a slate for an election that will occur by December 15 of that year.
+Those new volunteers, along with any current Steering Committee members who wish to remain on the Steering Committee, will then be on a slate for an election that will occur by November 15 of that year.
 For each year after the initial election, the current Steering Committee members plus any new volunteers on the slate will be elected via approval voting, with the top 5 candidates elected as Steering Committee members for the subsequent year.

+The terms of each member of the Steering Committee are from January 1 to December 31 of each calendar year, and Steering Committee members may serve for any number of multiple terms, provided that they are re-elected in each annual election.

 ## Teams